-I made a concious choice to have Ang and I work in the popular novel.
-We embraced the form of three act structure to build and shape our story and we have long conversations in which we consider our audience.
+I made a conscious choice to have Ang and I work on a popular genre.
+We embraced the form of a three-act structure to build and shape our story and we have long conversations in which we consider our audience.
 Yet, I still embrace the artist, building a business that uses the work that Ang and I do to help support writers in Saskatchewan.

 I love the notion of vocation and if I was to consider what the sustaining narrative of my life has been to this point, it has always been rooted in a love of storytelling, whether it abides a time-tested form or willingly shrugs off those constraints to continue to test and consider what remains outside the known contours.